RellikDragon/overtime-app/README.md

   Approval Workflow
   SMS Sending -> link to approval or overtime input Administrate admin dashboard
+  Block non-admin and guest users
   Email summary to managers for approval
   Needs to be documented if employee did not log overtime

 ## UI:
   Bootstrap -> formatting
+  Icons from Font Awesome
+  Update the styles for forms

+## Refactor TO DOs:
+  Refactor user association integration test in post_spec